 The rest of the items I build in pretty much the order you see them in above but you can build them in any order that you see adapts with your teams playstyle and enemy tactics.

-Abyssal Scepter is an awesome item for keeping you alive against heavy AP teams.
+Abyssal Mask is an awesome item for keeping you alive against heavy AP teams.
 Also all of your moves are AOE so applying an MR debuff to multiple opponents not only greatly benefits you but your team.

 Archangel's Staff might as well get benefit from all those stacks you've put on that Tear of the Goddess